Unlock hundreds more features

 Paper art illustration of catechism quiz with open book chalice cross rosary text on sky blue background

-How many sacraments are there in the Catholic Church?
+How many sacraments does the Catholic Church recognize?

 Five